-The plan for CLR was first proposed in the 1920s, when it was estimated to span 1.75mi and cost about $0.6m.
+The plan for CLR was first proposed in the 1920s, when it was estimated to span 1.75 miles and cost $600,000.
 In 2009, an investigation was made into determining a route for the CRL, where consultants were appointed to identify the preferred route and prepare a concept design.
 In November 2010, the consultants revealed the study report, recommending the government to consider the project.

 The review of the study was completed in May 2011 and the Ministry of Transport convened a working group consisting of the Treasury, the NZ Transport Agency (NZTA), KiwiRail, Auckland Council and Auckland Transport.

-In June 2011, Auckland Transport was granted $2m by the Auckland Council for planning and route protection of the tunnel.
-In March 2012, the Auckland Council decided to spend money from 2012-2013 budget, for the continuation of the line.
-Around $6.3m will be spent on utility and building assessments, geotechnical surveys, rail operations modelling and contaminated site reports.
+In June 2011, Auckland Transport was granted NZD2m by the Auckland Council for planning and route protection of the tunnel.
+In March 2012, the Auckland Council decided to spend money from the 2012-2013 Budget, for the continuation of the line.
+Approximately $6.3m will be spent on utility and building assessments, geotechnical surveys, rail operations modelling and contaminated site reports.

-The new rail link will benefit by providing future-proof transport demands for Auckland, and journey times will become shorter with direct city-centre connections.
-It will solve the problem of capacity constraints at Britomart terminus and is expected to provide a sustainable transport solution, as well as minimising environmental impacts.
-It will also help shape Auckland's economic growth, as well as improve the efficiency and resilience of its transport network.
+The new rail link will benefit by providing futureproof transport demands for Auckland, and journey times will become shorter with direct city centre connections.
+It will address the capacity constraints at Britomart terminus and is expected to provide a sustainable transport solution, as well as minimise environmental impacts.
+It will also help shape Auckland’s economic growth, while improving the efficiency and resilience of its transport network.

 City Rail Link construction and infrastructure

-Construction on the City Rail Link is expected to begin in 2015 and be finished by 2020, with the line operational by 2021.
+Preliminary works on the City Rail Link began in December 2015 and will be finished by 2020, with the line operational by 2021.
 The estimated cost of the project is NZ$2.86bn ($2.3bn), which includes the cost of rolling stock and network infrastructure.